for version 5.5.8

 When supplying a certificate, it must be as follows:

 To allow access to SecuritySpy from the Internet, your router must be configured to forward incoming connections to SecuritySpy.
 Use these options to enable automatic port forwarding for the HTTP and/or HTTPS port.
 For this to work, your router must support, and have enabled, either NAT Port Mapping Protocol (NAT-PMP), or Universal Plug and Play (UPnP).
-Almost all routers support at least one of these protocols, and most have this feature enabled by default.
+Almost all routers support at least one of these protocols, but not all have this function enabled by default.

-IMPORTANT: when using this feature, your system becomes much easier to access from the Internet, so you should create at least one web server account, with a strong password, to protect your SecuritySpy web server.
+IMPORTANT: when using this feature, your SecuritySpy web server becomes much easier to access from the Internet, so for security you should create a web server account with a strong password to prevent unauthorised access.

 Most Internet connections provide a dynamic public IP address, which can change from time to time.
 If you want to access your system over the Internet, you will need a static address, which is what SecuritySpy's DDNS system provides.
 Simply enter the DDNS name you want to use and click the Test button; the indicator will turn green to indicate success or red to indicate a problem (e.g. if the name you requested is not available).
 Once enabled, the Internet address example.viewcam.me will always point to your public IP address, even when it changes.

-IMPORTANT: with DDNS enabled, your system becomes easier to access from the Internet, so you should create at least one web server account, with a strong password, to protect your web server.
+IMPORTANT: when using this feature, your SecuritySpy web server becomes much easier to access from the Internet, so for security you should create a web server account with a strong password to prevent unauthorised access.

-There are a variety of different cryptographic protocols that can be used for an HTTPS connection; these are negotiated between the client and server whenever a new connection is made.
+HTTPS security level There are a variety of different cryptographic protocols that can be used for a secure HTTPS connection; these are negotiated between the client and server whenever a new connection is made.
 Many older protocols (such as RC4, MD5 and DES) have been found to have security flaws, and therefore should be avoided if possible.
-Enabling this option ensures that these insecure protocols will not be used, however this may prevent older clients from being able to connect to the web server.
+The higher this security level setting, the more of these older protocols are disabled: this removes vulnerabilities, but may prevent older clients from being able to connect.
+We recommend that you choose the highest security level, unless you need to reduce this to allow connections from older clients.

 Bonjour is a method of "zero configuration" network setup, which makes it easy to find devices.
-Enabling Bonjour allows Safari, iOS apps, and other instances of SecuritySpy to easily find your SecuritySpy server on the network.
+Enabling Bonjour allows web browsers, iOS apps, and other instances of SecuritySpy to easily find your SecuritySpy server on the network.

 Normally, QuickTime movies and MP4 files have a movie resource at the end of the file (the movie resource holds necessary information about all the frames in the movie and therefore has to be written to the file last, after all the frames have been written).
 This works well when the movie is on a local drive because the movie resource is instantly accessible, however if the movie is being received from a slower source such as the Internet the whole movie must be downloaded before it can be played, which may take some time.
 In Fast Start movies, the movie resource is at the beginning of the file so that the movie can start to play before it has completely downloaded.